serverless/serverless/docs/providers/aws/events/alb.md

 ## Specifying explicitly the target group names

 If you want full control over the name used for the target group you can specify it using the `targetGroupName` property.
-Note that the name must be unique accross the entire region and is limited to 32 characters with only alphanumerics and hyphens allowed.
+Note that the name must be unique across the entire region and is limited to 32 characters with only alphanumerics and hyphens allowed.

 This setting is exclusive with the `provider.alb.targetGroupPrefix` setting.